 Most often marketers feel an urge to drop big words within their email content.
 The trick to luring customers is not by using jargons, but by using the right terminology in the right place.
 If you are an experienced marketer, you are already aware of all the email marketing strategy, stages of email marketing strategy and its terminologies.
 However, if you are a newbie, fret not.
 We have compiled the most important and frequently used email marketing terms for you to refer, learn, use and save it.

 Before we start with the comprehensive list, we’ll first clear the air of who will benefit from this:

 Email marketing terms are not something that will lose its zeal in the marketing industry.
 This list’s primary purpose is to discuss the real meaning of each term.
-This will not just help you in framing a rich convertible email content, but also save you (if you are new) from the tedious task of handling the jargons you hear in the name of email marketing terms.
+This will not just help you in framing a rich convertible email content, but also save you (if you are new) from the tedious task of handling the jargons you hear in the name of email marketing glossary of terms.
 Do these terms sound gibberish to you?
 We’re here to help.
 We will go ahead with the terms in alphabetical order for an easy reference! 🙂

 Email Marketing Terms: A-F

 Above the Fold: It is a part of an email message that is visible without scrolling.
 In web design, print media and email marketing optimizing the content which appears on above the fold section are given particular importance.
 We live in a world where each email is opened and read-only for 51 seconds.
 Therefore, it is important to give the right first impression to make sure your emails are read.
 The content in the above the fold column is going to be read first by the readers.
 It is up to this section to attract the users.
 This column determines the success of your email campaign.
 Originally this was a printing term used to indicate the top of the newspaper.
 But unlike newspaper the location of the above the fold column is unpredictable.
 It may be affected by the user’s preview pane, headers place by email programs like Hotmail, etc., monitor resolution and screen size.